husnainfareed/100DaysOfMLCode/log.md

-# 100 Days Of ML Code - Example Log
+# 100 Days Of ML Code - Log
-Use this as a base template.
-Create your own repository on GitHub and start logging your work daily!
+Logging of my work daily!

 # Day 0: February 29, 2016 (Example 1)
-(delete me or comment me out)

 Today's Progress: Fixed CSS, worked on canvas functionality for the app.

 Thoughts: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.